elSomewhere/song_v_agent_4/data/script.md

 55. **Shot 55**
     - **Action/Story Detail**: Sudden silence.
 We see the aftermath: Helena’s body lies motionless in drifting smoke, indicating the final toll of her courage.
     - **Framing/Camera**: Wide shot of the courtyard.
-Her prone form is small against the immense bulk of Mother.
+Her prone form is small against the immense bulk of Urmutter.
     - **Environment/Lighting**: Muted daylight, swirling dust.
 Smoke gently rising from unseen blasts.
     - **Mood**: Somber finality, heartbreak in the stillness.